-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without

-□ BUS 1103 Human Relations in the Workplace .
-3 □ BUS 1112 Computer Concepts and Applications .
-3 □ BUS 1122 Business Ethics and Social Issues .
-3 □ BUS 1123 Delivering Digital Business Presentations .
-3 □ BUS 1145 Customer Service .
-3 □ BUS 1149 Professional Selling .
-3 □ BUS 2125 Financial Accounting .4 □ BUS 2142 Principles of Marketing .4 Metropolitan State University course taught online: □ MKTG 435♦ Sales and Sales Management .4 This course subject i o Metropolitan State University tuition rate.
+☐ BUS 1103 Human Relations in the Workplace 3

+☐ BUS 1112 Computer Concepts and Applications 3

+☐ BUS 1122 Business Ethics and Social Issues 3

+☐ BUS 1124 PowerPoint and Web Conferencing 3

+☐ BUS 1145 Customer Service 3

+☐ BUS 1149 Professional Selling 3

+☐ BUS 2125 Financial Accounting 4

+☐ BUS 2142 Principles of Marketing 4

+Metropolitan State University course taught online:

+□ MKTG 435◆ Sales and Sales Management 4

+This course subject to Metropolitan State University tuition rate.

 Complete at least 30 general education credits from the Minnesota Transfer Curriculum (MnTC), including the required courses listed.
 You must complete at least one course in six of the ten goal areas.
-One course may satisfy more than one goal area, but the course credits may be counted only once.
+One course may satisfy more than one goal area, but the course credits may be counted only once. □ 1 Communication

+1. Communication

-□ ENGL 1120♦ OR ENGL 1121♦
+□ ENGL 1120 ♦ OR ENGL 1121 ♦ 4

-2. Critical Thinking
+☐ 2.
+Critical Thinking

-3. Natural Science (one course must include a lab)
+☐ 3.
+Natural Science (one course must include a lab)

-4. Mathematical/Logical Reasoning
+☐ 4.
+Mathematical/Logical Reasoning

-□ MATH 1114♦
+□ MATH 1114♦ 4

-□ MATH 1200♦
+☐ MATH 1200♦ 3

-5. History/Social/Behavioral Sciences
+☐ 5.
+History/Social/Behavioral Sciences

-□ ECON 2205
+☐ ECON 2205 3

-□ ECON 2206
+☐ ECON 2206 3

-6. Humanities/Fine Arts
+☐ 6.
+Humanities/Fine Arts

-7. Human Diversity
+☐ 7.
+Human Diversity

+D 9 Clabal Danna artica

-- □ 8.
+☐ 8.
 Global Perspective

-- 9. Ethical/Civic Responsibility
+☐ 9.
+Ethical/Civic Responsibility

-- □ 10.
+□ 10.
 People and the Environment

-Metropolitan State University

-B.S.
-Degree Program - Business Administration Transfer Guide for Selected course requirements.
+Metropolitan State University B.S.
+Degree Program - Business Administration